laravel/nova-docs/2.0/filters/defining-filters.md

 ## Dynamic Filters

-There may be times when you want to create a dynamic filter, which filters on different columns.
-Aside from passing through the column name that we want to filter in the constructor, we'll also need to override the `key` method, so that Nova runs the correct filter.
+There may be times when you want to create a dynamic filter which filters on different columns.
+In addition to passing the column name that we want to filter on in the constructor, we'll also need to override the `key` method so that Nova runs the correct version of the filter.
 Let's take a look at an example `TimestampFilter` filter:

 ```php
 <?php